Ashok Kumar fellowship

 The Ashok Kumar Fellowship provides funding for one successful candidate each year to spend three months working at the UK Parliamentary Office of Science and Technology (POST).

-The post-holder will be expected to produce a short briefing paper, contribute to a longer report or assist a select committee in a current inquiry.
-The topic of the work will be relevant to chemical and process engineering or the process industries
+The post-holder will be expected to produce a short briefing paper, contribute to a longer report, assist a select committee in a current inquiry, and/or carry out related activities on an area of public policy related to science and engineering.
+The topic of the work will be selected by POST or the relevant parliamentary team.

-The Fellowship is jointly funded by IChemE and NEPIC.
+The Fellowship is jointly funded by IChemE and the Materials Processing Institute.

 Who was Ashok Kumar?

-The start date is to be agreed between the applicant and POST.
-Typically, this will be from April onwards, but Parliament's summer recess (June, July and August) may be avoided.
+The start date of the Fellowship is to be agreed between the applicant and POST.
+Typically, the successful candidate will be expected to start their fellowship between January and October each year.